 You can find details on the fees in the Fee schedule.

-Once we have received your payment, we carry out a substantive examination of your design.
-We check, in particular, to see whether your design meets the legal requirements.
+We check to see whether your design meets the legal requirements.

 If there are any deficiencies in the application, we'll contact you in writing.
 You must correct the deficiencies pointed out within the given deadline.
 If you don’t, we must reject the application for registration.

 Once the design registration process has been successfully completed, we enter your design in the Swiss design register.
 Simultaneously, details about the design and its corresponding illustrations are published on www.swissreg.ch.
 We also then send you the respective registration certificate.

 Now you're allowed to mark your design with the words, “Modèle depose” or “Mod. dép.”.

 “Plenty of potential for new synergies”: Meeting on voluntary licensing in Bern

 Don’t have a black day on Black Friday: how to avoid fake bargains

 Symposium: "Best practices in the fight against counterfeiting & piracy – NFTs not your cup of tea?
 Well, they should: NFTs as a new way of fighting counterfeiting and piracy"